Charles Glenn Suttlemyre

 - Charles Glenn Suttlemyre died on 5 March 1994 at age 64 in Newton, Catawba County, North Caroilina.

-- He was buried at Oakwood Cemetery in Hickory, Catawba County, South Carolina.
+- He was interred at Oakwood Cemetery, Hickory, Catawba County, South Carolina.

 - Last Edited: 12 Apr 2016